Volunteer and Intern in Costa Rica

-The Conservation & Environment project is located at Barra Honda National Park.
-Volunteers are involved in a wide variety of work including studies of mammals and butterflies within the park, trail maintenance, and maintaining the numerous caves for which the park is famous.
+At the Conservation & Environment Project, volunteers are involved in a wide variety of work including studies of mammals and butterflies within the park, trail maintenance, and maintaining the numerous caves for which the park is famous.

 The international volunteer projects we offer in Costa Rica allow you to experience the true essence of this beautiful country and give you a unique opportunity to fully immerse yourself in Costa Rican community life.

 Volunteers and interns living in Heredia are situated in the heart of Costa Rica’s coffee-growing country, the Central Valley.
 With its large student population and close proximity to the exciting capital city of San Jose, Heredia has an active cultural and social scene and has plenty to offer to keep you entertained.
 Its central location means that Heredia is perfectly placed for exploring the rest of Costa Rica.